Telefonaktiebolaget LM Ericsson (publ) (ERIC) Upgraded Issued by Wall Street Gurus

 Sponsored

+The average price from analysts is $7.42, which is $2.15 above the current price.
 ERIC currently public float of 2.98B and currently shorts hold a 0.18% ratio of that float.
-Today, the average trading volume of ERIC was 8.50M shares.
+Today, the average trading volume of ERIC was 8.85M shares.

 ERIC’s Market Performance

-ERIC stocks went up by 0.91% for the week, with a monthly drop of -2.96% and a quarterly performance of -25.53%, while its annual performance rate touched -48.76%.
-The volatility ratio for the week stands at 2.75% while the volatility levels for the past 30 days are set at 2.85% for Telefonaktiebolaget LM Ericsson (publ).
-The simple moving average for the period of the last 20 days is -6.67% for ERIC stocks with a simple moving average of -32.15% for the last 200 days.
+ERIC stocks went down by -2.47% for the week, with a monthly drop of -11.25% and a quarterly performance of -26.89%, while its annual performance rate touched -49.12%.
+The volatility ratio for the week stands at 2.09% while the volatility levels for the past 30 days are set at 2.90% for Telefonaktiebolaget LM Ericsson (publ).
+The simple moving average for the period of the last 20 days is -5.24% for ERIC stocks with a simple moving average of -31.79% for the last 200 days.

 Analysts’ Opinion of ERIC